-- (a) Recognize and promote scholastic achievement among students and faculty involved in the undergraduate and/or graduate social work program at West Texas A&M University; - (b) Recognize, improve, and further the goal of social work in the community, state, nation, and world; - (c) Stimulate interest in preparation for a career in social work; - (d) Encourage continued study and research at the undergraduate level, the graduate level, and in professional practice; - (e) Recognize those professional social workers whose service, contribution, and leadership are held in high esteem.
+- 1. Recognize and promote scholastic achievement among students and faculty involved in the undergraduate and/or graduate social work program at West Texas A&M University; - Recognize, improve, and further the goal of social work in the community, state, nation, and world: - 3.
+Stimulate interest in preparation for a career in social work; - 4.
+Encourage continued study and research at the undergraduate level, the graduate level, and in professional practice; - 5.
+Recognize those professional social workers whose service, contribution, and leadership are held in high esteem.